 PECsoil values are required for overall spray applications and for a soil drench, but not for localised spot treatments.
 Further information on methods is included in Soil assessment for pesticide registration in Great Britain and Northern Ireland.

-You will need to provide a surface water assessment if the product is intended for direct use on hard surfaces.
+If the product is intended for direct use on hard surfaces a surface water assessment using HARDSPEC will need to be provided.
 Use the HardSPEC model to determine exposure, following the guidance in HardSPEC: Surface and Ground water exposure model for pesticide registration in Great Britain and Northern Ireland.

 For regulatory purposes, when assessing environmental exposure resulting from use of home garden products, the following size areas are assumed for a typical large garden (and can be expressed as a proportion of a hectare):

 |Patio and paths||50 square metres|

 [Source: Regulatory updates 04/2005 and 26/2009- Garden Pesticides: Guidance on Pack Size Limits]

 Where application rate is not specified and instead the label states product should be applied to run-off, this is assumed to equate to an application of 1000 L of diluted product/ha.

 If you require further guidance please contact HSE.